besmehenni/DeepSolar_adoption_Virginia/README.md

 My ambition in this work is to build a socio-economic analysis of the last mile to understand what are the profiles within a homogeneous group of households that is adopting solar energy.
 It focuses on the state of Virginia.

-This work is based on a first chapter of data analysis [2] that highlights key trends and correlations in the deployment of solar power based on the full Deepsolar dataset.
+This work is based on a first chapter of data analysis [2] that highlights key trends and correlations in the deployment of solar power based on the full Deepsolar dataset.<br/><br/>

 ##  **3. Goal**
 -	Explore the data, handle missing values.